gitlabhq/gitlab-runner/docs/register/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/4157) in GitLab 16.2.

-Runner registration tokens and several runner configuration arguments were [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/379743) in GitLab 15.6 and will be removed in GitLab 18.0.
+Runner registration tokens and several runner configuration arguments were [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/379743) in GitLab 15.6.
+They are scheduled for removal in GitLab 18.0.
 To ensure minimal disruption to your automation workflow, the `legacy-compatible registration process` triggers if a runner authentication token is specified in the legacy parameter `--registration-token`.

 The legacy-compatible registration process ignores the following command-line parameters.
 These parameters can only be configured when a runner is created in the UI or with the API.